 When you feel like caving up, room service to the rescue for a break from Mexican food (or not).

-Four Seasons Hotel Mexico, D.F.’s fleet of cars are always available to take guests where they need to go whether a nearby restaurant or day trips further afield.
+Four Seasons Hotel Mexico City’s fleet of cars is always available to take guests where they need to go whether a nearby restaurant or day trips further afield.